jillani-07/jillani-07/README.md

-# Hi, I'm Jillani Ansari 👋
+Hi, I'm Jillani Ansari 👋

 Cloud & DevOps Engineer | AWS | GCP | Docker | CI/CD | Linux | Terraform

-Experienced IT operations professional with 4+ years of technical support and operations experience, currently focused on Cloud Infrastructure and DevOps engineering across AWS and GCP environments.
+Cloud & DevOps Engineer with hands-on experience in AWS, GCP, Docker, CI/CD pipelines, Linux administration, and cloud infrastructure deployments through freelance and personal implementation projects, backed by a strong operational and troubleshooting foundation built through 4.2 years of experience in IT support and technical operations.

+Experienced in deploying containerized applications, configuring cloud environments, automating deployment workflows using GitHub Actions and GitLab CI/CD, and troubleshooting infrastructure and application-level issues.

-Hands-on experience in cloud infrastructure deployments, containerized applications, CI/CD automation, Linux administration, and cloud networking.
-Continuously building real-world cloud and DevOps projects focused on automation, deployment workflows, troubleshooting, and infrastructure operations.
+Currently focused on building real-world cloud and DevOps projects involving automation, deployment workflows, infrastructure operations, and cloud-native application deployments across AWS and GCP environments.
 ---

 ## 🚀 What I’m Working On